 Vannozza, famous for her business mind, transformed the family building into the Locanda della Vacca inn in 1514 after the death of Pope Alexander VI Borgia.
 Hers was one of the most popular inns of the area also because it was apparently a place for prostitution.

 Framing the piazza are many restaurants, bars and bistros.
 Here you can stop all throughout the day for any type of meal, snack, drink.
-Not far from the square, in Via del Pellegrino, is the lovely Syrian restaurant Sciam and the delicious street food eatery Supplizio.
+Not far from the square, in Via del Pellegrino, is the lovely Syrian restaurant Sciam and one of the most delicious street food eateries in Rome, Supplizio.

 Bars and restaurants attract hundreds of people every night.
 During the warmer seasons, young people, tourists and local residents sit around the statue of Giordano Bruno until late hours.
 The lively and cheerful is in stark contrast with the past this square when it was the place for capital punishment.